solo-io/gloo-ref-arch/security/auth/oauth/google/README.md

 _This doc was automatically created by Valet 0.4.3-6-gc0254cf from the workflow defined in workflow.yaml.
 To deploy the demo, you can use `valet ensure -f workflow.yaml` from this directory, or execute the steps manually.
 Do not modify this file directly, it will be overwritten the next time the docs are generated._

-# Extending a Monlithic Application with Gloo
+# Oauth with Google

-In this workflow, we'll set up the petclinic application, which consists of a backend server and a database.
-Once this application is configured in Gloo, we'll look at how you can utilize **delegation** to enable teams to manage their own routes while an admin can manage the overall domain.
+In this workflow, we'll deploy the petclinic application with Gloo.
+Then we'll set up oauth with Google as an OIDC provider.

 This workflow assumes you already have a Kubernetes cluster, and you've installed Gloo Enterprise to the gloo-system namespace.

 ## Deploy the Petclinic Monolith